-Seemingly one of the trickiest aspects of photography to get your head around is the aperture of your cameras lens, be it a highly expensive pro styled lens or the zoom on your point and shoot (most point and shoots will control aperture for you), the aperture of the lens will control aspects of your photography in the same way.
+Seemingly one of the trickiest aspects of photography to get your head around is the aperture of your camera’s lens.
+Be it a highly expensive pro lens or the zoom on your point and shoot (most point and shoots control aperture for you), the aperture of the lens will control aspects of your photography in the same way.
 Hopefully after reading this short guide you will have a basic understanding and be able to take it further in your photographic life.

-You may have seen people talking about fast lenses or stopping down their lens, mentioning f/numbers or many other examples (I’m not going to go through all the possibilities you may have seen).
+You may have seen people talking about fast lenses or stopping down their lens, mentioning f/numbers or many other examples.
+(I’m not going to go through all the possibilities you may have seen.)
 But what do they all mean?
-Well they are all talk about apertures.
+Well, they are all talking about aperture.

-You need to understand that photography in its base form is about capturing light; and light changes!
-Whether it is natural or not different scenes or areas will have different levels of light.
-In order to deal with these as a photographer we need to be able to control the input of this light, and one way of doing this is with the aperture on a lens, this controls the amount of light that is taken into your camera through the lens (among other things).
-The other way would likely be through shutter speed (a subject not covered on this page).
+You need to understand that photography in its base form is about capturing light—and light changes!
+Whether the light is natural or not, different scenes or areas will have different levels of light.
+In order to deal with these, we need to be able to control the input of this light, and one way of doing this is with the aperture on a lens.
+This controls the amount of light that is taken into your camera through the lens (among other things).
+The other way would likely be through shutter speed (a subject not covered in this post).

 Right, clear enough?
 No?
-OK, well imagine for your photograph to work you need a certain amount of light hitting your camera sensor (or film if you still work in that medium); Look at it in terms of water in a jug (a strange analogy I know but bear with me), if you needed 100ml and it takes 1 second to get that water out of your tap, if you wanted more water (say 200ml) you could increase the length of time you had the tap on (2 seconds) this represents your shutter speed or keep the length of time the tap was on that same but make the whole the water comes out of larger so a higher volume of water is dispensed, this represents your aperture.
+OK, well imagine for your photograph to work you need a certain amount of light hitting your camera sensor (or film if you still work in that medium).
+Look at it in terms of water in a jug (a strange analogy, I know, but bear with me).
+Say you need 100ml of water and it takes 1 second to get that water out of your tap.
+If you wanted more water (say 200ml) you could increase the length of time you had the tap on (2 seconds); this represents your shutter speed.
+Or, you could keep the length of time the tap was on that same but make the hole the water comes out of larger so a higher volume of water is dispensed; this represents your aperture.

-The f/number represents the size of the hole, strangely a lower number means a larger hole (so f/1.8 is a much larger hole than f/22) I know this seems odd, but this is called wide open, having your lens set to the smallest f/number.
-Each increase in number decreases the amount of light coming into the camera by half (an example of aperture numbers – f/1.2, f/2, f/2.8, f/4, f/5.6, f/8… ) The smaller the number the more light comes in through the hole and the “faster” the lens is It is worth noting that many lenses use 1/3 f/stop increments e.g. f/1f/1.1, f/1.2, f/1.4, f/1.6, f/18, f/2 so the hole does not grow by one stop of light for each of these (I hope that is clear).
+The f-number represents the size of the hole.
+Strangely, a lower number means a larger hole (so f/1.8 is a much larger hole than f/22).
+I know this seems odd, but this is called wide open, having your lens set to the smallest f/number.
+Each increase in number decreases the amount of light coming into the camera by half (an example of aperture numbers: f/1.2, f/2, f/2.8, f/4, f/5.6, f/8… ).
+The smaller the number, the more light comes in through the hole and the “faster” the lens is.
+It’s worth noting that many lenses use one third f/stop increments (e.g., f/1, f/1.1, f/1.2, f/1.4, f/1.6, f/18, f/2), so the hole does not grow by one stop of light for each of these.

-A lens will be known as fast if it has a large aperture as it’s maximum, low f/number (f/1.2, f/1.4, f/1.8 etc.) this is because the lower the number the larger the hole and the more light can enter the camera lens, this means that shutter speeds can be much quicker (hopefully that is one question cleared up).
+A lens will be known as fast if it has a large aperture as its maximum (f/1.2, f/1.4, f/1.8, etc.).
+This is because the lower the number the larger the hole and the more light that can enter the camera lens.
+This means that shutter speeds can be much quicker.

-Fast lenses are great for low light (music concerts, indoor events etc.) or fast paced action (sports, wildlife etc.) if you find yourselves photographing subjects in these situations you will be glad of a large aperture.
+Fast lenses are great for low light (music concerts, indoor events, etc.) or fast paced action (sports, wildlife, etc.).
+If you find yourself photographing subjects in these situations you will be glad to have a large aperture.

 Depth of Field

-The other aspect that is controlled by aperture is the amount of your subject that is in focus -Depth of Field.
-The larger the hole the less of an area will be in focus and vice versa.
-Landscape photographers will quite often work with large f/numbers, smaller apertures (f/22+) this is because they get a greater depth of field (as in more of the image will be in focus).
-Other people like to have a solo subject really sharp while the background is blurry so they will use a smaller f/number, larger aperture, for a shallower depth of field (f/2.8 etc.).
+The other aspect that is controlled by aperture is the amount of your subject that is in focus: depth of field.
+The larger the hole, the less of an area will be in focus and vice versa.
+Landscape photographers quite often work with large f-numbers (f/22+).
+This is because they get a greater depth of field (as in more of the image will be in focus).
+Other people like to have a solo subject really sharp while the background is blurry, so they will use a smaller f/number for a shallower depth of field (f/2.8, etc.).

-Using depth of field is a great way to play with you photographs (for those not familiar with full auto settings try aperture priority settings, you set the aperture your camera sets the shutter speed, refer to your manual for which setting this is).
-Some interesting images can be had with manually worked depth of fields (don’t just assume that shallow is best, sometimes you would be surprised).
+Manipulating depth of field is a great way to play with you photographs.
+If you’re not familiar, try aperture priority mode.
+You set the aperture and your camera sets the shutter speed.
+Refer to your manual for details on using this setting.
+Some interesting images can be had with manually worked depth of field.
+But don’t just assume that shallow is best.

-Finally if you only remember one thing form this entire article, remember this:
+Finally, if you only remember one thing from this entire article, remember this: